How will Purchase Orders help my business?

 You can add a PDF link to the Purchase Order directly from this overlay (as shown above).

-The module cannot be accessed by Staff Users; you must be an Administrator to create a PO.
-Of course, you can always edit the Purchase Order to account for whoever requested a certain order:
+You must be an Administrator to experience full access to the PO module.
+While staff users can request inventory stock via purchase orders.
+Of course, an admin can always edit the Purchase Order to account for whoever requested a certain order:

 Documentation and Reports